We've all been there: a rock-hard brown sugar.

 Looking for brown sugars that do not harden?
 Read this post.

 WhatSugar Blog is reader-supported.
-When you buy through Amazon links on this website, this blog may earn an affiliate commission — A one-woman business relying on Amazon affiliate commission to avoid ads.
+When you buy through Amazon links on this website, this blog may earn an affiliate commission.